Pictured above: Question Mark, American Snout, and Mourning Cloak, which utilize Hackberry as a larval host plant.

 Salix Nigra Black Willow

-Willows provide food in the larval stage for the Striped Hairstreak, Compton Tortoise Shell, Northern Pearly Eye, Cecropia Moth, Mourning Cloak, Red-spotted Purple, and Viceroy butterflies.
+Willows provide food for the Striped Hairstreak, Compton Tortoise Shell, Northern Pearly Eye, Cecropia Moth, Mourning Cloak, Red-spotted Purple, and Viceroy butterflies.

 Black willow is a rugged, usually scraggly-looking shrub.
 It typically grows along streams, in flood plains, wet meadows and bottomlands.
 Often, it leans sideways and has branches at odd angles from the trunk.
 But don’t let its rough looks fool you, it performs several important jobs in the ecosystem, from streambank stabilization to supporting insects, butterflies, and birds.